6 Winter Fruits You Need to Stock Up OnArticle posted in: Diet & Nutrition

 Buy: Look for citrus fruit that feels heavy in your hand—that indicates it’s full of juice.
 The skin should be glossy and free of dry patches.
 Small tangerines (or clementines) are less firm than oranges, making the skin easier to remove.

 Try: Use orange sections to add tangy flavor to salads (Hate peeling oranges?
-Check out this handy video on the easy way to peel an orange >).
+Check out this easy way to peel an orange! >).
 Roasting lemons subdues their sour taste and brings out their sweetness—squeeze them on baked chicken or seafood.
 This Vanilla Berry Grapefruit Smoothie Bowl > is one of our favorite breakfasts, with lots of protein and healthy fats to keep you energized all morning.

 Why: One of the powerhouse winter fruits is the powerful pomegranate.
 These exotic fruits have emerged in recent years as a wildly popular “superfruit,” though they have been a staple of Middle Eastern diets for centuries.
 The seeds—or rather the juicy sacs around the seeds known as “arils”—are the tasty parts of the fruit, while the dry pulp is best discarded.
 (You can eat the whole arils, seeds and all.)
 The juice has a sweet-and-sour flavor that’s similar to that of a tart cherry.
 A half-cup of arils has just 72 calories, comes with three and a half grams of fiber and supplies you with a healthy dose of potassium.
 A study published in the scientific journal, Advanced Biomedical Research, reports that pomegranates contain micronutrients known as polyphenols that reduce inflammation and cholesterol, lowering your risk of high blood pressure and heart disease.